 by Mark Daniel, Vice President of Partner Relations at RealMassive, A.B.
 Economics Stanford University

-The darker the zip code, the higher the total number of units.
-We will focus here on the three zip codes with the most units.
-First is the West Hollywood area (90046), followed by central L.A.
-(90020), then by the Hollywood area including Hollywood Blvd. and Sunset Blvd.
-(90028).
+The darker the zip code, the higher the total square footage.
+We will focus here on the three zip codes with the greatest amount of total square footage.
+First is the dark zip code to the west of downtown (78746), followed by the CBD (78701), then by the darkest zip code to the north (78759).

 Data for the top 10 zip codes is as follows:

-We can overlay apartment by decade into zip code 90046 (highest total units) as seen below to get an even better idea of the distribution.
-Click Here if you would like to request free access to the interactive version of the map which will allow you to look into each zip code in more detail.
-Notation displays units, year built, and most recent appraised value as shown below.
+We can overlay each of the office types into zip code 78759 as seen below to get an even better idea of the distribution.
+Click Here if you would like to request free access to the interactive version of the map which will allow you to look into each area in more detail.
+Notation displays address, year built, square footage, and most recent appraised value as shown below.

 Contact Project Atlas if you would like free access to interact with this visualization.